 But this still did not mean that desegregation began immidiately nor was it done quickly - both across the nation and at the University of Kentucky.

-Of this Plan Nancy Ray said:
+Of the University of Kentucky's Affirmative Action Plan Nancy Ray said:

 “I am impressed that the University is taking this approach not just because it is right to do so, but because it is educationally sound policy.
 Increased cultural diversity in the University’s second century is a very real goal as we attempt to provide quality education for Kentucky’s young people.”